Behavioral Health Services

 As a Trauma-Informed Care organization, Lutheran Community Services Northwest strives to ensure that individuals of all ages have timely access to mental health services from knowledgeable caring providers.
 To provide clinically and culturally appropriate behavioral healthcare and related services, our experienced clinicians seek to understand each person’s unique situation, and then develop a plan to assist individuals on their path to wellness through counseling and skill building.

 Our counselors work collaboratively with you to support growth, healing and well-being.
 We offer a variety of outpatient individual and group counseling services for youth, adolescents and adults with behavioral health needs.
 We specialize in youth services and work with trauma survivors and crime victims.
 Other areas of focus include anxiety, depression, behavioral problems, parenting and refugee services.

 Our counselors are trained in a variety of Evidence Based Practices to best meet your needs.
 Some of these practices are:

 - Trauma Focused-CBT

 - Common Elements Treatment Approach (CETA)

 - Acceptance and Commitment Therapy (ACT)

 - Parent Child Interaction Therapy (PCIT)

-Eligibility – We accept most insurance plans including Washington State Medicaid and Crime Victim’s Compensation.
-Specialized grants for victims of sexual assault, families served through the Children’s Administration, and refugees and immigrants are available.
-To learn more about these specialized grants, or private pay/sliding scale payments, please contact our intake team.
+Eligibility – We accept Washington State Medicaid MCO plans, Crime Victims Compensation, and some insurance plans (dependant on therapist availability under a specific plan).
+Additionally, we have some specialized grants for victims of sexual assault, families served through the Children’s Administration, and for refugees and immigrants.
+To learn more about the available options for you including potential for private pay/sliding scale payments, please contact our intake team to coordinate.